lowcodeunit/public-web-docs/docs/devs/storage/tableau.md

 Tableau Desktop has many options for importing data.
 You can import data from a file or from a server.
 Unfortunately, there is no option for loading data from a REST API, so let's use the JSON file option and create a historical report.

-At the bottom of the IoT Ensemble Dashboard is your Storage Access.
+At the bottom of the Low Code Unit Dashboard is your Storage Access.

 ![Storage Access Try It](/img/screenshots/storage-access-tryit.png)